-Pardue Library, on the second floor of Alumni Hall, houses printed and audio-visual media including 30,000 volumes of books, newspapers, magazines, and videos, as well as over 100 databases that provide access to thousands of ebooks, streaming videos, and online journals.
-Library orientation is provided for groups and individuals.
+Pardue Library, on the second floor of Window World Hall, houses printed and audio-visual media including 30,000 volumes of books, newspapers, magazines, and videos, as well as over 100 databases that provide access to thousands of ebooks, streaming videos, and online journals.
+Library orientation is provided for groups and individuals, and students may schedule one-on-one research appointments through the Library's Book-a-Librarian service.